 I looked at doing hair as a way to pay for college.
-At some point in my youth I decided that earning a degree was the only way to escape the cycle of debt I’d grown up in.
+At some point in my youth I picked up the idea that earning a degree was the only way to escape the cycle of paycheck to paycheck living I’d grown up in.

-A year into community college in my hometown, I needed a change of scenery.
-I packed up my Chevy Cobalt and moved to Las Vegas!
+I packed up my Chevy Cobalt and moved in with friends in Las Vegas.
 In less than a month I landed a job at a local salon and enrolled in community college.

 By the time I graduated with a Bachelor’s Degree in elementary education from the University of Nevada- Las Vegas, I had been doing hair professionally for five years.
 With my focus on school, I had managed to build up a steady clientele without even realizing it.
 During my final semester of college, which for an education major is student teaching, doing hair was my reprieve from teaching.
 That’s when it became apparent that I belonged in the salon not the classroom.

 Becoming a Redken Certified Haircolorist gave me the confidence to move to a more prestigious salon.
 A few months into working at the new salon, a fellow stylist approached me about opening a studio salon with her.
 At first I thought she was nuts, I was only 23, had just started at a new salon that I loved, and was in the middle of planning a wedding!
 Intrigued about the future possibility, I met with her to discuss our options.
 Within a month we picked out a space, renovated it to perfection and opened for business!

 The salon suite became my home away from home.
 Everyday I woke up excited to go to work.
 It didn’t feel like work.
 It felt like I was entertaining close friends in an adorable sitting room everyday.
 To say I loved it is an understatement!
 It was my baby.
 It provided me with more fulfillment, freedom and flexibility than I ever dreamed a job could.